Basic Text Extraction using Java

 Apply the absorber only to the page you need.
 Page numbers in the Document pages collection are 1-based, so get_Item(1) reads the first page.

-1. Open the source PDF Document.
+1. Open the source PDF in a Document instance.

-2. Create a TextAbsorber.
+2. Create a TextAbsorber for single-page extraction.

 public static void extractTextFromPage(Path inputFile, Path outputFile, int pageNumber) throws Exception {